zYxDevs/AutoProtecc-Userbot/readme.md

        API_ID - Get these values from my.telegram.org
        API_HASH - Get these values from my.telegram.org
        STRING_SESSION - Get this from Replit
+   Optional Vars:
+       DELAY - Time delay in seconds so that it does not seep suspecious.
+Default = 5s.
+Type 0 if you dont want any delay at all.
 ```